DiatomStudio/Piccolo/Piccolo_Hardware/Plotsi/README.md

 ### Plotsi v3

 3D printable, also prototyped on a cupcake cnc but with less cheap emax digital ES08D servos.
-Has a small 25x25x25mm output envelope.
-Considerably larger with an output envelope of around 50x50x30mm roughly.
+Considerably larger than v2 with an output envelope of around 50x50x30mm roughly.

 Used for an [installation at Tangíveis Resiência AZ](http://blog.diatom.cc/piccolo/piccolo-prototype-plotsi-at-tangiveis-residencia) in 2012, together with Teresa Cardoso.